0 vital [at] vitalweekly [dot] net is the

 how often we play a certain release before reviewing.
 If you don't like

-reviews to be bad, then don't send anything for reviewing, or seriously
+reviews to be bad, then don't send anything for reviewing, or simply seriously

 try to blackmail the reviewer.